-President Announces US Pullout from Climate Accord
+President Announces US Pullout From Climate Accord

-(CN) — President Donald Trump on Thursday announced that the U. S. is withdrawing from the Paris climate accord, despite pleas from scores of world leaders and the CEOs of dozens of U.S. corporations.
+WASHINGTON (CN) — President Donald Trump on Thursday announced that the United States is withdrawing from the Paris climate accord, despite pleas from scores of world leaders and the CEOs of dozens of U.S. corporations.
 However, he said he planned to negotiate a deal that’s “fairer” to the United States and that he’s open to opting back into a revised agreement at a later date.

 But that latter notion got immediate push-back from France, Germany, and Italy who said in a joint statement that the Paris climate accord can’t be renegotiated.